 This course is part of the Fundamentals of Livestock Handling online skills training.

-This online course covers the basics in receiving and dispatching cattle at your feedlot in a way the minimises the stress on the cattle and maximises safety.
+This online course covers the basics in getting to know and working with the facilities at your feedlot in a way the minimises the stress on the cattle and maximises safety.

 After completion of the online training, an on the ground competency assessment is available so you can demonstrate your skills and competency in this area.

 This E-learning series has been by funded grain-fed levies and matching federal government R&D contributions in consultation with the Australian Lot Feeders’ Association.

 Learning outcomes and competencies

 By the end of this course, you will know how to: